kcp-dev/kcp/pkg/reconciler/cache/clustercachedresources/README.md

 Labels are used to filter object based on group, schema, etc. This way we can get individual object by knowing full gvr + name or just schema.

-Main controller (`CachedResources`) for each `CachedResource` starts child replication controller with 2 informers:
+Main controller (`ClusterCachedResources`) for each `ClusterCachedResource` starts child replication controller with 2 informers:
 * Local - targeting native type (in example `instances`) to get every change for it.
 * Global - targeting `CachedObject` from the cache server

 It will observe both cache and local states and makes sure object are replicated.
-On deletion of `CachedResources` cache is purged and controller stopped after purge is done.
+On deletion of `ClusterCachedResources` cache is purged and controller stopped after purge is done.

 ## Delete flow:

-1. CachedResource is deleted
+1. ClusterCachedResource is deleted
 2. Root controller sets phase to `Deleting`
 3. Root controller gives signal to child controller as its deleted so its stops replicating
 4. Replication root controller will purge the selected resources and flips the status to Deleted